tejada7/Java-Certification/OCP_Java17.md

 ### Static members inheritance
-Although static members are actually hidden, there's a special case wherein classes can use a static method "as if they were inherited" without requiring its declaring class:
+Although static members are actually hidden, there's a special case wherein classes can use a static method "as if they were inherited" without requiring its declaring class.

+> [!IMPORTANT]
+> This only applies for static methods declared in abstract classes,
+> static methods from interfaces must be called via interface reference

 ```java
 abstract class Parent {
     public static final String ID = "id";